barryvdh/laravel-dompdf/readme.md

 If you need the output as a string, you can get the rendered PDF with the output() function, so you can save/output it yourself.

-You can  publish the config-file to change some settings (default paper etc).
+You can copy the config-file (`config/dompdf.php`) to your local config to change some settings (default paper etc).

-    php artisan config:publish barryvdh/laravel-dompdf
+You can also use your ConfigProvider to set certain keys.

 ### Tip: UTF-8 support
 In your templates, set the UTF-8 Metatag: